LUMII-Syslab/OBIS-SchemaExtractor/README.md

 # OBIS-SchemaExtractor

-OBIS Schema Extractor is Java based web application - REST controller to process RDF schema extraction from SPARQL endpoints.
+OBIS Schema Extractor is Java based web application - REST controller to process data schema extraction from SPARQL endpoints.
+The structure of the response JSON data schema format is described at http://viziquer.lumii.lv/schema-extractor .

 #### SPARQL endpoint usage